npgrosser/autowired/README.md

 ### Leveraging `cached_property` and `property` methods

-Using `cached_property` and `property` methods is the most straightforward way to configure the instantiation of components, as it gives you full control over the process.
+Using `cached_property` and `property` methods is the most flexible way to configure the instantiation of components, as it gives you full control over the process.
 As mentioned before, _autowired_ builds on the idea of using `cached_property` to implement the singleton pattern.
 That's